 Nowadays, there are dozens of amazing streaming platforms, including YouTube Live, Twitch, Facebook Live, Instagram Live, Twitter, etc. So if you are wondering where to begin, YouTube Live is probably your best option.
 With the help of some promotion tools (we will talk about them later on in this article), you can quickly grow your audience.

 However, you may consider another option.
 Why choose only one streaming platform when you could multistream on all of them simultaneously?
-Restream Studio allows you to broadcast your live videos on 30+ platforms, including the most popular ones.
+Restream Studio allows you to choose from more than thirty social channels to multistream, including the most popular ones.
 Another advantage of this method is that you only need your browser to live stream!

 👉 Learn more: Restream Studio: Everything you need to know